 IFRS 8 requires operating segments to be identified on the basis of internal reports about components of the Group that are regularly reviewed by the Chief Executive to allocate resources to the segments and to assess their performance.
-In contrast, the predecessor Standard (IAS 14 Segment Reporting) required the Group to identify two sets of segments (business and geographical), using a risks and returns approach, with the Group's system of internal financial reporting to key management personnel serving only as the starting point for the identification of such segments.
-Nevertheless, as a result, following the adoption of IFRS 8, the identification of the Group's single reportable segment, being UK-based financial intermediation, has not changed.
+Pursuant to this, the Group continues to identify a single reportable segment, being UK-based financial intermediation.